Turku-BioImaging/mouse-brain-alignment-tool/USAGE.md

 </figure>

 <br/><br/>
 The user can now move the ROIs to better match the sample.
-The ROIs can be freely moved and adjusted using the layer control options on the upper left of the window.
+Using the layer control options on the upper left of the window, the ROIs can be freely moved (_Select shapes_, drag with mouse) and adjusted (_Select vertices_, drag blue dots with mouse).
 Unnecessary ROIs can be hidden using the controls on the right or deleted alltogether.
 Clicking _Add ROIs / Reset_ will reset all the ROIs back to the original position from the anatomical reference.
 Clicking _Brain atlas_ will bring the user back to the anatomical reference image selection.
 After the user is satisfied with the ROI matching, clicking _Analyze rois_ will upload results to a cvs-file in the subject folder (where the sections-folder is).
 A checkmark will appear in the bottom box on the right to indicate that the slice has been previously analyzed.
 The checkmarks will appear for slices that are already analyzed even if the module is closed and reopened: if the sample slice is re-analyzed, the previous data will be overwritten.

 <br/><br/>
 <figure>